rubensolano2/LLM-LONG-MEMORY/README.md

 Vera is a context-aware virtual assistant powered by OpenAI's GPT-4 and other advanced technologies.
 Unlike traditional virtual assistants, Vera stores conversations in a Neo4j database and uses this stored data to provide contextually relevant responses.
 ## 🎬 Demo
 - 📹 For a live demonstration of how Vera works, check out this [video](#). ()

+---
+# 🚀 Anticipated Updates for the Project

+Greetings, it's a pleasure to share the innovative improvements on the horizon for my project.
+These updates are meticulously designed to optimize the code and strengthen interaction.
+They are detailed as follows:

+## 1. 🕰️ Incorporation of Temporal Awareness in Conversations
+There are plans to integrate a temporal awareness functionality, allowing for more precise contextualization in responses.
+For instance, when inquiring "What time is it?" at 2 p.m., the answer will be "It's 2 p.m." instead of "I don't know."
+This improvement is a significant step towards more intuitive and coherent interactions.

+## 2. 📄 Ability to Create Summaries
+The ability to introduce sibling nodes in the database will be included to add a summary that can optimize data search.

+## 3. 💡 Generation of New Ideas from Summaries
+With this feature, new ideas can be conceived from the summaries of our conversations.
+This function acts as a breeding ground for inspiration and the exploration of new possibilities based on previous discussions, introducing relevant ideas as new information in the database.
+This process will be carried out by GPT-4 in parallel to filter out irrelevant ideas.

+## 4. 🗺️ Thematization of Conversations
+The functionality of thematizing conversations will be introduced, allowing to maintain a clear focus and follow a coherent thematic line throughout the interactions.
+This improvement will help keep our discussions aligned and create large areas of knowledge within the database itself.
+The idea is that nodes belonging to the same theme can merge and link together, being prioritized in the information search.

+These refined improvements represent exciting steps towards expanding the project's capabilities.
+Thank you for contributing to the evolution of this project! 😄

+---

 ## ✨ Features
 - 🎤 Voice recognition using sounddevice and OpenAI's Whisper ASR